Single sign-on

 Visible on Login page Indicates whether the login option is enabled or not

-Each time a user logs in, the content of the access token is verified and is a base for user access to the Cumulocity IoT platform.
+Each time a user logs in, the content of the access token is verified and is a base for user access to the Cumulocity platform.
 The following section provides the mapping between JWT claims and access to the platform.

 Custom access mapping